-Home of the Kodiak brown bear, this refuge provides important habitat for diverse wildlife
+Home of the Kodiak brown bear, this refuge provides important habitat for wildlife both large and small.

-The 1.9 million acre Kodiak National Wildlife Refuge, which covers the southern two-thirds of Kodiak Island, all of Ban and Uganik Islands and a small section of Afognak Island, is the chief stronghold of the Alaska brown bear.
+The 1.9-million-acre Kodiak National Wildlife Refuge, which covers the southern two-thirds of Kodiak Island, plus all of Ban and Uganik Islands and a small section of Afognak Island, is home to about 3,000 Kodiak brown bears.

-The Kodiak Wildlife Refuge provides diverse habitats that encompass 117 salmon-bearing streams, 16 lakes, riparian wetlands, grasslands, shrub lands, spruce forest, tundra and alpine meadows.
-No place on the refuge is more than 15 miles from the Pacific Ocean where mountains rise 4,000 feet from a shoreline accented with misty fiords, deep glacial valleys and lofty mountains.
+The Kodiak National Wildlife Refuge provides diverse habitats that encompass 117 salmon-bearing streams, 16 lakes, riparian wetlands, grasslands, shrub lands, spruce forest, tundra, and alpine meadows.
+No place on the refuge is more than 15 miles from the Pacific Ocean, where mountains rise 4,000 feet from a shoreline accented with misty fjords, deep glacial valleys, and lofty mountains.

-There are no entry fees for Kodiak National Wildlife Refuge but there is a nightly fee for renting the public-use cabins.
-The cabins are reserved through a series of lotteries throughout the year.
-If all dates are not booked in the lottery, the open dates are booked by phone on a first-come, first-served basis.
-Contact the refuge visitors center for more information.
-A free refuge permit is also required by anglers accessing the Karluk River via Koniag Easement Land.
-Accessibility: No roads enter the refuge, and no maintained trails lie within it.
-Access into the park is by charter plane or boat out of the city of Kodiak, and most of the refuge lies at least 25 air miles away.
+The refuge has no roads and no maintained trails.
+Access into the refuge is by charter plane or boat out of the city of Kodiak, and most of the refuge lies at least 25 air miles away.
 Kodiak Island is accessible by commercial airlines from Anchorage or ferry through the Alaska Marine Highway System.

 For more information, visit the Kodiak National Wildlife Refuge website.